Common issues with track recording: Noise, gaps, and inaccuracies

 This article addresses issues with GPX track recording which have been observed over time in different Android versions.
 'Background' means to simply refer to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off (which is different from the Android-internal definition of 'background').

-Note: Since Android 11 (2020/12) there is no option "Always allow" to use location in background but this doesn't limit background track recording, according to Google documentation it's considered foreground usage because internally foreground service permission is used and notification about track being recorded is always visible.
+Note: Since Android 11 (2020/12) there is no more system permission option "Always allow" to use location access in the background, but this does not limit OsmAnd's background track recording: According to Google's documentation it is now considered foreground usage, as internally the foreground service permission is now used and a system notification about a track being recorded is always visible.

-Obviously it's better not to record track in bad conditions and use "Pause", also it's possible to edit messy track later and remove "noisy" points.
-Proper solution: use Track settings to filter "noisy" points based on your experience and recording device.
+Or you can use the Trip recording Plugin settings to filter "noisy" points already while recording, based on your experience and recording device.
 You can filter out points by various criteria:

 - Points closer than a threshold in meters

-- (A1) For outdoor use (screen brightness), map rendering (CPU limit), and 'background' track recording I like none of these power saving features may impair your experience with OsmAnd, hence you may want to consider turning the device (Android) power saving entirely off.
+For outdoor use (screen brightness), map rendering (CPU limit), and track recording these power saving features may impair your experience with OsmAnd, hence you may want to consider turning the device (Android) power saving entirely off.
 (It may depend on your portfolio of apps, but I observe no noticeable impact on power usage on my devices.)

 - Update OsmAnd to 3.9 or higher.
 Different Android versions apply different strategies to reduce power consumption by killing apps running in the background.
-New versions of OsmAnd therefore deploy a Foreground service while recording a trip, visible in the Android notification bar, in an effort to keep the app active on most systems, at least under Android 8+ (Issues #5255, #5587).
+New versions of OsmAnd therefore deploy a Foreground service during navigation or while recording a trip, visible in the Android notification bar.
+This should keep the app active on most systems, at least under Android 8+ (Issues #5255, #5587).

 - Disable the Android Power Saving on your device, this often helps for older Android versions